rawify/Fraction.js/README.md

 **Note:** If you pass a double as it is, Fraction.js will perform a number analysis based on Farey Sequences.
 If you concern performance, cache Fraction.js objects and pass arrays/objects.

 The method is really precise, but too large exact numbers, like 1234567.9991829 will result in a wrong approximation.
-If you want to keep the number as it is, convert it to a string, as the string parser will not perform any further approximation.
+If you want to keep the number as it is, convert it to a string, as the string parser will not perform any further observations.

 Strings